solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 If any of the checks fails, the validator immediately prints out all debug info, sends out metrics so that people can be paged, and then halts.

+After the restart is complete, validators will automatically function in normal mode, the validator operators can update the command line arguments to update shred_version and remove --wen_restart at a convenient time later.

 ## Impact